How to Become a Vegetarian Including What to Eat

 • Bring Food to Share.
 Whenever I’m invited to a party or dinner, I explain my diet and offer to bring something to share.
 That way, I get something to eat, and I get to share delicious veg dishes!

 • Plan for Health.
 Being vegetarian isn’t an automatic pathway to healthiness.
-Oreos, potato chips, and french fries are vegetarian.
-Sure, you can have an Oreo or two but plan to eat lots of fruits and veggies too.
+Oreos, potato chips, and French fries are vegetarian.
+Sure, you can have an Oreo or two, but plan to eat lots of fruits and veggies too.

 • Be Your Own PR.
 People will ask questions about a veg diet.
 For example, “Where do you get your protein?”
 In The China Study, Dr. Campbell discusses the link between animal protein and diseases like cancer and heart disease.
-However, if someone attacks you for being vegetarian, it’s more about them.
-Say, “Thanks for sharing” and move on.
+However, if someone attacks you for being a vegetarian, it’s more about them.
+Say, “Thanks for sharing,” and move on.

 • Modern Vegetarian: Today’s vegetarians have lots of tasty meat substitute choices, from chicken wings to BBQ “ribs”.
 You can even enjoy the Impossible Burger at many restaurants nationwide!